Marshall and Fox: Benjamin Howard Marshall

-Marshall's career was only temporarily affected by the disaster, and in 1905 he established the partnership with Fox which would continue almost until the latter's death in 1926.
+Marshall's career was only temporarily affected by the disaster, and from 1905 to 1925, the firm of Marshall and Fox went on to build many of the most iconic structures in Chicago.
 His work was also part of the architecture event in the art competition at the 1928 Summer Olympics.
-Marshall was handsome and wealthy, and he has been described as a cross between the fictional playboy Jay Gatsby and real-life showman Florenz Ziegfeld.
+Marshall was handsome and wealthy and entrepreneurial, and he has been described as a cross between the fictional playboy Jay Gatsby and real-life showman Florenz Ziegfeld.
 Although not an original stylist, nor great structural innovator, he was a creative re-worker of style in popular building projects.
-Marshall continued to operate the firm alone until his retirement in the 1930s when he was bankrupted by the Great Depression.
+After Fox's death in 1926, Marshall continued to operate the firm alone until his retirement in the 1930s when he was bankrupted by the Great Depression.
 He later moved into one of his buildings, the Drake Hotel, where he continued to design several of its interiors.

 Marshall designed and constructed an extravagant mansion for himself in Wilmette, Illinois.

 Charles Eli Fox

 Charles Fox (July 1, 1870 – October 31, 1926) was born in Reading, Pennsylvania.
 After studying architecture at Massachusetts Institute of Technology he moved to Chicago in 1891.
 He was employed by the noted firm of Holabird & Roche, working primarily as a specialist in steel construction.
 The final 21 years of his career from 1905 to 1926 were spent in the partnership with Marshall.
 He was the firm's construction specialist and project manager.